brajeshwar/brajeshwar.github.io/_posts/2011/2011-11-16-choosing-the-right-entertainment-content-streaming-device-for-you.md

----
-layout: post
-title: Choosing the Right Entertainment Content Streaming Device for You
+# Choosing the Right Entertainment Content Streaming Device for You
----

 Online media streaming has gone mainstream, and is now available through a variety of devices, both cheap and expensive.
 Video streaming in particular is eagerly adopted, because of the quality of streaming services such as Netflix, Vudu and Hulu Plus.